 Isn’t she so sweet when she sleeps?
 Love this arms spread wide like eagle wings.

 Now I want to know – what are YOUR tricks for sight-seeing/vacationing/managing vacation plans/schedules with little ones?

-Disclosure: ResortQuest® by Wyndham Vacation Rentals generously provided the accommodations at our amazing Sea Pines condo and inspired this week’s Hilton Head vacation series.
+Disclosure: ResortQuest® by Wyndham Vacation Rentals generously provided the accommodations at our amazing Sea Pines condo and inspired this week’s Hilton Head Island vacation series.
 Peddling Pelican Bike Rentals provided our bikes and pack n’ play.
 All sight-seeing adventures and opinions are my own!